 3. Base Camp

 Basecamp is an application that helps you organise emails, file services, spreadsheets, chats, task managers, meetings, and so much more.
 You can create to-do lists, assign tasks to your team members, and even set due dates for the tasks created.

-Another invaluable feature of Basecamp is “message boards,” where you can keep an entire conversation about a specific topic together on a single page.
-You can customize the post, embed images or files, applaud messages, and share the thread to select individuals.
-Other features of the project management application are schedules, real-time group chat, and check-in questions.
+Another beneficial feature of Basecamp is message boards, where you can keep an entire conversation about a specific topic together on a single page.
+You can customise the post, embed images or files, applaud messages, and share the thread to select individuals.
+You can also create schedules, organise real-time group chats, and post check-in questions.

 ActiveCollab is the perfect offshore project management tool because it literally mimics the virtual workspace.
 You can plan and organise your tasks, communicate and collaborate with your offshore team, and track and monitor their progress on the project.
 You can even build a repository of information regarding the project, deadlines, and any other relevant data.

 Asana is a project management tool that is designed to improve team collaboration.
 Teams can create individual projects, assign tasks to teammates, specify deadlines, and communicate about their tasks directly in Asana.
 It also includes reporting tools, file attachments, calendars, and many other features.

 By implementing a strong organisational structure and an offshore project management tool that can work for your business, you are well on your way to building an efficient and productive offshore development team.